hitman-dev/NIFTY50_Stock-Analysis/README.md

 # NIFTY50  Stocks Analysis, Visualization, Forecasting and Gain Calculation & Predicton.

+A web App deployed on HEROKU CLOUD/Strealit CLoud ,that Analysis, Visualization, Forecasting and Gain Calculation & Predicton the stock Data collected of the NIFTY50 stock's and than Forecast the stock price for next 7 days, for every individual stock and also show the Gain Calculation & Predicton of the stock.

 Watch a short App flow video here 👇.

 https://user-images.githubusercontent.com/72800256/163971875-ab68c45d-5069-4dc2-8a96-b56f68d61014.mov